jsaed/agentic-ai-bootcamp/self-guided-labs/general-use-cases/orchestrate/AskHR-wxo/hands-on-lab-askHR.md

  <img width="1000" alt="image" src="images/hr_step12.png">

-13. Test your agent in the preview chat on the right side by asking the following questions and validating the responses.
+13. Test your agent in the preview chat on the right side, start by providing the employee name (here is a list of laoded employees) [users_data.xlsx](/self-guided-labs/general-use-cases/orchestrate/AskHR-wxo/hands-on-lab-askHR.md#:~:text=users_data.xlsx) and then asking the following questions and validating the responses.
 They should look similar to what is shown in the screenshots below:

 ```
 1. Give me an overview of my employee benefits